RunestoneInteractive/RunestoneServer/docker/README.rst

 so **do not edit files from inside the container** otherwise they will have a change in permissions on the host.

+To run Python-based program, you must first activate a virtual environment: use ``source /srv/venv/bin/activate`` or ``cd /srv/BookServer; poetry shell`` as appropriate.

 VNC access
 *********************